The thought of putting your website — which needs to remain accessible — in the hands of dozens of other colleagues, keeps you up at night.

-1. Launch a New, Accessible Website
+1. Launch a new, accessible website

 If you're in the market for a redesign, selecting a vendor who is trained and knowledgeable in website accessibility will be the key to your success.

-2. Train Your Staff
+2. Train your staff

-Train in making your website accessible: Once you've trained staff in why accessibility matters, it's time to train them on how to ensure the content they add is, in fact, accessible.
-In a workshop style setting while they have their laptops, show website admins how easy it is to add ALT text and provide style guidelines for using links, header text, and forms.
+Once you've trained staff in why accessibility matters, it's time to train them on how to ensure the content they add is, in fact, accessible.
+In a workshop-style setting while they have their laptops, show website admins how easy it is to add ALT text and provide style guidelines for using links, header text, and forms.

-Keep the written guidelines simple, by avoiding complicated jargon and terms used in WCAG 2.0 that website admins may find confusing.
-Rather, show them how accessibility can be achieved on your website in particular, using words and terms they understand.
+While in-person training is essential, written guidelines can be helpful for even the most tech-savvy user.
+Keep the written guidelines simple by avoiding complicated jargon and terms used in web content accessibility guidelines (WCAG) that website admins may find confusing.
+Rather, show them how accessibility can be achieved on your website, in particular, using words and terms they understand.

 - Does your image have ALT text?
 Y / N